tamapratamaongit/ci4-serversidedatatables/README.md

 * JQuery Datatables

 ## Installation
-Installation is best done via Composer, you may use the following command:

  Copy file Datatables.php to App/Libraries Folder , if you don't have these folder Just Create one.